-Certified Recovery Peer Advocates (CRPA) are individuals who hold an OASAS approved certification, working in an OASAS certified program supervised by a credentialed or licensed clinical staff member.
-A CRPA is someone with lived experience with substance use who uses their experiential knowledge to support the recovery goals of individuals who use drugs and/or alcohol.
-Peers are natural support experts, meaning that the relationships they establish can lead to increased feelings of support, safety, and wellbeing among the individuals they serve.
-Through a combination of lived experience and professional training, peers can provide an array of services to treatment program participants including but not limited to:
+Certified Recovery Peer Advocates (CRPA) are individuals who hold an OASAS approved certification, working in an OASAS certified program supervised by a credentialed or licensed clinical staff member or are working toward certification.
+A CRPA is someone with personal experience with substance use who uses their knowledge to support the recovery goals of individuals.
+Peers are natural support experts, meaning that the relationships they establish can lead to increased feelings of support, safety, and well being among the individuals they serve.
+Through a combination of personal experience and professional training, peers can provide an array of services to treatment program participants.

 • Meets with new or disengaged individuals to facilitate engagement in treatment